-JoBeth Brehm, who has worked at Commercial Kitchen for twenty-one years, currently works as a team lead in the customer service department handling inbound service calls.
-Like many employees in the company, she enjoys not only the fast-paced work environment but also the opportunity to help customers solve the unique problems they encounter so that their operations running smoothly.
+JoBeth Brehm, who has worked at Commercial Kitchen for twenty-four years, currently works as a Customer Service Rep. Like many employees in the company, she enjoys not only the fast-paced work environment but also the opportunity to help customers solve the unique problems they encounter so that their operations running smoothly.

 As a people person, JoBeth likes that her new role gives her the opportunity to deal with vendors and customers on a one-on-one basis.
 Knowing the other side of the business through her previous experience in catering, she can empathize with the frustration that comes with equipment breaking at the worst possible times.
 This translates to improved customer service for Commercial Kitchen’s customers across the board.

 JoBeth strongly believes in the philosophy that Brock Coleman, the owner of Commercial Kitchen, brings to the company.
 With a strong passion passed down from his father, Brock inspires his employees.
 JoBeth started a year after Brock took the company over, seeing many of the changes that he brought along with his new role.
 Other members of her family work for Commercial Kitchen, and all of them have undergone significant life changes during their time there.
 Not many companies exist where employees can go to the owner one-on-one with issues or problems, but Brock likes to maintain an open-door policy.

 Commercial Kitchen is an environment built around employee empowerment.

 One of the core values of the company is “celebrating the journey.”